barr-israel/barrcodes/content/posts/aoc2024/day17.md

 - Turns out every input ends with a `jnz A,0` instruction, meaning "repeat the whole program if A is not 0", and no other jumps.
 - Every iteration read the bottom 3 bits of A, and later shift A right by 3 bits.
 - A few more bits from A will be read, and a few XOR operations will be done that involve that B and C registers(but never A), and at some point there will be a single print from B or C.
-- This means A is never written to, and it's bottom 3 bits are removed at each iteration.
+- This means A is never written to, and its bottom 3 bits are removed at each iteration.

 Using these assumptions, one can work in reverse, guess random A values for the last iterations and see which ones print the last instruction operand, and then guess random A values and see which ones print the last instruction opcode, and leads to one of the A values that later printed the last operand, and so on.